mohibJV/djangobluemix/README.md

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](http://goo.gl/UWpUya)

+<b>Directions</b>
-- It will initially fail because you haven't created your postgress database service.
+- The app will deploy however the initial application start will fail because you haven't created your postgress database service.
 - The error messages in the DevOps pipeline services shows you haven't created your postgresql-qc database service.
 - Create the postgress service.
 I used "postgresql-qc" as the name in the manifest file.
 - Bind the service to your app in the blumix console.